paulzer01/another-basic-twitter-clone/README.md

 * Select the Amazon Linux AMI operating system free tier option
 * Configure the instance details (instructions below)

-Use the following configurations for our new EC2 instance.
+**3.1.1 Use the following configurations for our new EC2 instance:**
 * **Network:** Choose our VPC
 * **Subnet:** Choose the public subnet
 * **Auto-assign Public IP:** Enable this